cs-uh-2012-fall25/i1-git-practice-ahahhihihi/README.md

 # Git Practice
 A simple project to practice a few git/github workflows.
 This file was updated by Ithemba Ndakavambaani as instructed in [instructions](./instructions.md).

-This is [the link](https://github.com/cs-uh-2012-fall25/i1-git-practice-kofiAnimAY/pull/2) to my merged Pull Request on Kofi's repository-https://github.com/cs-uh-2012-fall25/i1-git-practice->
+This is [the link](https://github.com/cs-uh-2012-fall25/i1-git-practice-kofiAnimAY/pull/2) to my merged Pull Request on Kofi's repository.